sorincucu84/Live-D3/README.md

   ```
   npm install
   ```
-Step 4.
-Now you can go back to local folder where you have the file 'server.js' and run the node server by typing:
+Step 4. **Running server** Now you can go back to local folder where you have the file 'server.js' and run the node server by typing:
   ```
   node server.js
   ```